jmMeessen/the-captains-shack-ansible/README.md

 ----

-To read what it does, you can refer to the Captain's Shack [functionality list](documentation/the-captains-shack.adoc)
+To read what it does, you can refer to the Captain's Shack [functionality list](documentation/the-captains-shack_functionalities.adoc)

+I keep logs of my explorations [here](captains-logs/overview.md)

-Refer to the [HOWTO](HOWTO.adoc) to figure out how to bootstrap the server.
-The `bootstrap.yml` is the entry point of the Ansible provisioning system.
+Refer to the [HOWTO](documentation/HOWTO.adoc) to figure out how to bootstrap the server.
+The `configure-shack.yml` is the entry point of the Ansible provisioning system.

-Refer to the [re-initialize checklist](init_the-captains-shack.md) for a quick rebuild of the Captain's Shack from a blank kimsufi server.
+Refer to the [re-initialize checklist](documentation/init_the-captains-shack.md) for a quick rebuild of the Captain's Shack from a blank kimsufi server.

 To see the work still ahead, have a look to the [TODO](TODO.md) file.